kragen/derctuo/markdown/sentential-database.md

 - Upon encountering circular dependencies with a negation in the chain, throw up hands and report them to the user.

-This clearly isn't the most efficient mechanism, since we may waste substantial work on a chain of reasoning that must be later retracted when it was discovered to depend on a rule that was applied too early, but I think it might be adequately efficient in practice.
+This clearly isn’t the most efficient mechanism, since we may waste substantial work on a chain of reasoning that must be later retracted when it was discovered to depend on a rule that was applied too early, but I think it might be adequately efficient in practice.